MarkusJohansen/ChimeraCSS/README.md

 - 🔥 Easy to implement
 - 👨‍🎨 Clean, soft and modern design
 - 📱 Responsive by default
-- ♿️ Acessible elements
+- ♿️ Accessible elements
-- 🤝 Class overideable styles
+- 🤝 Class overridable styles
 - 🪽 Fast and lightweight
 - 🎨 Theme based - Easy to customize

 ## ➕ Implement Chimera

-You can implement chimera into your private project by downloading the ChimeraCSS package and directly link to the Chimera.css file:
+You can implement Chimera into your private project by downloading the ChimeraCSS package and directly link to the Chimera.css file:

 ```bash
 npm install chimeracss
 yarn add chimeracss
 pnpm add chimeracss
 ```

 ```javascript
 import "~/node_modules/chimeracss/build/chimera.css";
 ```